vawser/Smithbox/README.md

 If you experience a crash, please report it to the [Smithbox Discord](https://discord.gg/5p9bRKkK4J) or post the error message in the Issues tab in this repository.
 This will help me find and fix the causes of such crashes.

+### How do I use the latest build of Smithbox

+To download the latest build of Smithbox, outside of the official releases, click on the green tick next to the latest commit when viewing the repository.
+Click on Details, and then on Summary.
+Scroll down, and you will see a link like this: Smithbox-SHAdbf88939399b35bca369a07e7899d10a3ec808aa, click on it to download the latest  build.
+Note: you will need a Github account to be able to navigate into the Github Actions page and download the build.

+The latest build may be incomplete, as it is the in-development build of Smithbox, but it does allow you to immediately benefit from new additions and changes, whereas the official builds are only created when a substantial amount of changes has been done.

 ## Credits (Smithbox)
 * Vawser
 * ivi